 In addition to our guest authors, we have a dedicated staff of permanent mentors who shepherd one submission each month through the initial entry and the two subsequent revisions.

-Erin Cashman, the workshop manager, is a YA author whose debut YA fantasy novel, THE EXCEPTIONALS, was named a Bank Street College of Education Best Children's Book.
+Erin Cashman, the workshop manager, is a YA author whose debut fantasy novel, THE EXCEPTIONALS, was named a Bank Street College of Education Best Children's Book.
+Her second novel, UNCHARTED, a contemporary fantasy, will be published in fall of 2018.
 She primarily writes YA and middle grade fantasy while eating chocolate and drinking tea.
-She lives in Massachusetts with her husband and three children.
+She lives in Massachusetts with her husband, three children, and very energetic rescue dog.
 Find her on her Website and on Twitter.